 IO – Marian Pastor a Filipina, curator and political analyst who examines political writings on art and culture spoke at the launch of Dolorosa Sinaga’s exhibition at the beginning of this year about art and activism across the Southeast Asian Archipelago.
-She spoke of the poetics of the body of political rights discourses to be seen in Dolorosa Sinaga’s work.
+In her talk she spoke in particular about the poetics of the body of political rights discourses to be seen in Dolorosa Sinaga’s work.
 Pastor appreciates the clarity Dolorosa’s work offers and how her sculptures do not look away from political complexities.
-“Her work obliges reflection on authority, fundamentalism and other political factors and the political response of kindness in Indonesia’s turbulent history.
-She produces art more in the interaction of people as opposed to the heroic loner.”
+“Her work obliges reflection on authority, fundamentalism and other political factors as well as the political response of kindness in Indonesia’s turbulent history.
+She produces art more in the interaction of people as opposed to the image of the heroic loner.”

-At IKJ Dolorosa studied all the expressive arts i.e. painting, sculpture, cinematography and etchings.
+At IKJ or the Jakarta Arts Institute, Dolorosa studied all the expressive arts i.e. painting, sculpture, cinematography and etchings.
 “It was my lecturer, Rusman Efendi who first challenged me to try sculpture and once I had done that I no longer wanted to paint or to etch at all.
 I enjoyed doing something physical with my hands which was not two dimensional.
 It’s very physically expressive and you engage yourself and really work.
 I liked that.”

-As with most people in Dolorosa’s case the experiences of her life led her there and in that we must perhaps take into consideration not only the experiences of her university life, her discussion group and meeting with activists and the events of Indonesian history – but perhaps also the endless crying of a little girl who was rejected and understood pain and sadness and the figure of Sister Maria Dolorosa who said, “No, you are special” to that little girl which perhaps later brought home the lesson of the political response of kindness – as Marion Pastor put it.
+As with most people in Dolorosa’s case the experiences of her life led her there and in that we must perhaps take into consideration not only the experiences of her university life, her discussion group, her meetings with activists and the events of Indonesian history itself – but perhaps also the endless crying of a little girl who was rejected and understood pain and sadness and the figure of Sister Maria Dolorosa who said, “No, you are special” to that little girl which perhaps later brought home the lesson of the political response of kindness – as Marion Pastor put it.

 Dolorosa’s sculptures have been on display in such places as the IMF Gallery in Washington, the Jakarta Women’s Human Rights Commission building, the Bank of Indonesia, the Soll Art Gallery in Chianti, Italy.
 Her Semangat Angkatan 66 or the Spirit of the Generation of 66 stands in Jalan Rasuna Said.
 She has held 7 solo exhibitions of her sculptures since 2001.